Electrical pH Meter for Testing Concrete

 The pH reading measures acidity vs. basicity.
 The pH scale ranges from 0 (battery acid) to 14 (liquid drain cleaner).
 How does this apply to concrete?
 When a finished floor product is to be installed onto the slab, many adhesive manufacturers will require pH levels of 10 or below.
 Unfortunately, freshly poured concrete has a pH of 12-13.
 This pH is due to the formation of calcium hydroxide during the hydration process.
 The calcium hydroxide then in turn reacts with carbon dioxide in the air, forming calcium carbonate, which reduces pH at the surface.
 This being said, if high levels of moisture are not present in the slab, there will be no vehicle to transport soluble hydroxides to the surface, thus adhesives and flooring are safe.

 If one wants a slab to endure, pH is extremely important at the installation stage.
 However, it also can affect the performance of any adhesives, finishes or flooring materials applied to the concrete slab.
 So not only is a slab’s relative humidity (RH) significant but the pH can be as well.

 Wagner Meters’ pH Meter

-The pH meter from Wagner Meters is designed for precision and convenience, and Wagner Meters recommends utilizing its pH test kit as an integral part of Rapid RH® moisture content assessment.
+The pH meter is designed for precision and convenience, and Wagner Meters recommends utilizing its pH test kit as an integral part of Rapid RH® MC assessment.